 - Contacting the whistleblowing hotline run by Protect

-You can choose to contact our whistleblowing hotline run by whistleblowing charity Protect directly at 0800 221 8548 at any time.
+You can choose to contact our whistleblowing hotline run by whistleblowing charity Protect directly on 0800 221 8548.

 Protect provides free independent and confidential advice.
 This line is managed by qualified lawyers with a wealth of experience in whistleblowing law and practice.
 Please visit Protect's website for more information.

 You may ask Protect to share information with IMPRESS on your behalf.
 They may also recommend that you contact IMPRESS.